 In the predictable pattern of sin, Eve saw what was forbidden, desired it, took it and gave it (Genesis 3:6).
 The generational consequences have been disastrous! (see: Genesis 3-4; Romans 5:12ff.).

 Seven consequences emerge— each affecting a major area of human existence and each one providing a background to the primary occupational majors at the Universities.

-These consequences correspond directly with the human story from our beginning to this day.
-They included the following:
+These seven consequences correspond directly with the human story from our beginning to this day.

 - Physiological: death, decay, sickness and suffering (Gen. 3:17-19; Rom.
 5:12; 8:19-22)

 - Psychological: shame, guilt, fear (Gen. 3:7).

 - Sociological: blame shifting, hiding, alienation (Gen. 3:8, 12-13).
 Sin separates people.

 - Ecological: ground is cursed, thorns and thistles (Gen. 3:17-19).

 - Spiritual: hiding from God, enmity: seed of woman and seed of Serpent (Gen. 3:8, 15, 4:1-15; I John 3:12)

 - Epistemological: distorted thinking, spiritual blindness (II Cor.
 4:3-6; Rom.
 1:28)